Sead Hakšabanović: Celtic

 On 25 August 2022, Hakšabanović joined Scottish Premiership side Celtic on a five-year deal.
 Six days later, he would make his debut for the club as a late substitute for Daizen Maeda in a 4-1 away win against Ross County in the Scottish League Cup.

 On 6 September 2022, Hakšabanović made his UEFA Champions League debut against Real Madrid at Celtic Park where he came on as a 82nd minute substitute for Jota in a 3-0 defeat.
 On 14 September 2022, he started the second group stage match of Celtic's 2022-23 Champions League campaign against Shakhtar Donetsk in the Stadion Wojska Polskiego, where Celtic drew with Shakhtar 1-1.

 On 5 November 2022, Hakšabanović scored his first goal and brace for Celtic as they beat Dundee United 4-2 at home in the Scottish Premiership.
 His form would see him awarded with the Premiership Player of the Month for November.

+Loan to Stoke City

+On 1 September 2023, Hakšabanović joined EFL Championship side Stoke City on loan for the 2023–24 season.
+Hakšabanović made 21 appearances for Stoke, scoring once in a 3–2 win against Bristol City on 30 September 2023.

+Malmö FF

+On 26 June 2024, it was announced that Hakšabanović would join Allsvenskan club Malmö FF for an undisclosed fee, signing a four-year contract with the club.

 International career

-Although born in Sweden and having played in Sweden's youth selection, Hakšabanović opted to play for Montenegro, where his family is from.
+Despite being born in Sweden and having played in Sweden's youth selection, Hakšabanović opted to play for Montenegro, where his family is from.
 He made his international senior debut for the Montenegrin national team in a 4–1 2018 FIFA World Cup qualification victory over Armenia, on 10 June 2017.
+Hakšabanović explained that he needed to go through an adjustment process when first joining the Montenegrin team, as he did not speak Montenegrin but only Albanian and English.
 On 19 November 2019, he scored his first international goal in a 2–0 friendly win over Belarus.